Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Discussion

-\paragraph{Implications for maintenance assessment and tooling} Our findings suggest that forecasting abstracted representations of maintenance activity---namely bucketed scores and trend types---offers the most reliable insights.
+Our findings suggest that forecasting abstracted representations of maintenance activity---namely bucketed scores and trend types---offers the most reliable insights.
 The observed error patterns indicate that even incorrect predictions tend to be close to the true state, which is critical for practitioner trust.
-Such forecasts can complement the OpenSSF Scorecard by outlooks that support proactive dependency management.
+Such forecasts can complement the OpenSSF Scorecard alongside its existing retrospective metrics by providing forward-looking signals.
+These signals support proactive dependency management and enable risk-based alerts for repositories with predicted declining maintenance.
+This addresses the lack of predictive capabilities in existing Scorecard-based analyses, which are typically limited to single point-in-time assessments~\cite{zahan2023openssf, mounesan2023exploring}.
+Building on these capabilities, these forecasts can assist OSS maintainers in daily decision-making.
+Depending on the use case, some scenarios benefit from a joint assessment of current and predicted maintenance levels and trends, while others can be interpreted based on either dimension in isolation.
+For instance, predicted downward trends alone may indicate the need to allocate additional resources, prioritize issue resolution, or recruit contributors.
+In contrast, maintenance planning and release scheduling are particularly appropriate during periods of current and predicted high maintenance levels combined with stable or upward trend forecasts.
+In these cases, maintainers can schedule coordination-intensive tasks such as larger refactorings or dependency updates, or align releases with periods of sustained contributor activity.
+Moreover, integrating such forecasts into repository platforms could support code review and project oversight by highlighting OSS components at risk of declining maintenance activity, as well as helping developers select more sustainable dependencies.
 The strong performance of comparatively simple models further lowers the barrier for adoption, making maintenance activity forecasting feasible for integration into real-world tooling.
+At the same time, such forecasts should be interpreted as probabilistic signals rather than guarantees, as over-reliance on predictions may create a false sense of safety.
+Thus, they are intended to complement continuous monitoring rather than replace~it.